 Validate Stage 2 – Business Logic Validation

-The SVAA will validate the MSID Pair Delivered Volume in accordance with the requirements in Section S. The incoming data will be validated to ensure that:
+The SVAA will validate the MSID Pair Delivered Volume or ABS MSID Pair Delivered Volume in accordance with the requirements in Section S. The incoming data will be validated to ensure that:

-it is from a valid Party (i.e. a qualified Supplier or VLP)
+it is from a valid Lead Party (i.e. a qualified Supplier or VLP) or the NETSO

-the BM Unit specified is a valid BM Unit
+the BM Unit specified is a valid BM Unit7

-the Lead Party sending the notification is the Lead Party of the specified BM Unit to have a MSID Pair Allocated
+the sender of the notification is the Lead Party of the specified BM Unit for the relevant MSID Pair or the NETSO

-the MSID Pair Delivered Volume is for a valid MSID Pair in the SVA Metering System Balancing Services Register.
+the MSID Pair Delivered Volume or ABS MSID Pair Delivered Volume is for a valid MSID Pair in the SVA Metering System Register.

-3.6 MSID Pair Delivered Volume Allocation
+3.6 Allocation of MSID Pair Delivered Volumes and ABS MSID Pair Delivered Volumes

-SVAA will use the disaggregated kWh metered data provided by HHDAs (in accordance with BSCP503) to allocate the MSID Pair Delivered Volume to the component MSIDs in that MSID Pair for each Settlement Period, creating the Metering System Delivered Volume (QVMDKj)
+SVAA will use the disaggregated kWh MSID metered data provided by HHDAs (in accordance with BSCP503) to allocate the MSID Pair Delivered Volume to the component MSIDs in that MSID Pair for each Settlement Period, creating the Metering System Delivered Volume (QVMDKj).

 The steps of this process are as follows:

-For each MSID Pair, start by allocating the MSID Pair Delivered Volume to the Export MSID for a positive value (or to the Import MSID for a negative value), subject to the constraint that the magnitude of the MSID Pair Delivered Volume that can be allocated is capped by the magnitude of the half hourly metered data.
+For each MSID Pair, start by allocating the MSID Pair Delivered Volume8 to the Export MSID for a positive value (or to the Import MSID for a negative value), subject to the constraint that the magnitude of the MSID Pair Delivered Volume that can be allocated is capped by the magnitude of the half hourly metered data.

-Allocate any remaining MSID Pair Delivered Volume to the other MSID in the MSID Pair (i.e. the Import MSID for a positive value, or the Export MSID for a negative value).
+Allocate any remaining MSID Pair Delivered Volume8 to the other MSID in the MSID Pair (i.e. the Import MSID for a positive value, or the Export MSID for a negative value).

 In the special case of an MSID Pair that does not include an Export MSID this process, all of the MSID Pair Delivered Volume will be allocated to the Import MSID.